Anna Fedorova

-Anna Borysivna Fedorova (А́нна Бори́сівна Фе́дорова; born February 27, 1990) is a Ukrainian concert pianist.
-Fedorova performs as soloist, chamber musician and with symphony orchestras in the major concert halls of the Netherlands, Germany, France, Italy, UK, Ukraine, Poland, the US, Mexico, Argentina, and parts of Asia.
+Anna Borysivna Fedorova (А́нна Бори́сівна Фе́дорова; born February 27, 1990) is a Ukrainian / Dutch concert pianist.
+Fedorova performs as soloist, chamber musician and with symphony orchestras in the major concert halls of the Netherlands, Germany, France, Italy, the UK, Ukraine, Poland, the US, Mexico, Argentina, and parts of Asia.
 Fedorova is a David Young Piano Prize Holder supported by a Soiree d'Or Award and Keyboard Trust.

 Early life

 Fedorova was born in Kyiv, Ukrainian SSR.
 Both her mother, Tatiana Abayeva, and father, Boris Fedorov, were concert musicians, scholars, and teachers.
 From the time she was two years old, she had always wanted to become a pianist.
 She began playing at the age of five.
 She gave her first public recital when she was six, and she gave her national debut at the age of seven, at the National Philharmonic Society of Ukraine.

 Regarding her early childhood, Fedorova has said that, with both parents being professional pianists, there was always "the sound of the piano in the house".
 Her parents gave her lessons, and she said "they were decisive for my musical development".